pranavhajare/reacts-dropdown/README.md

-# Problem statement
-Create a simple dropdown component using React
+Creating a simple react application which shows the dropdown menu and selects the option from the dropdown menu.